-You might be thinking that I weigh 400 lb and all I eat are baked goods and desserts, because let’s be honest, that’s all I’ve been posting recently.
-This recipe is no exception.
-Can I explain without sounding like I’m making excuses?
-I’ll give it a shot.
+You might be thinking that I weigh 400 lb and all I eat are baked goods and desserts, because let's be honest, that's all I've been posting recently.
+This black walnut ice cream recipe is no exception.
+Can I explain why without sounding like I'm making excuses?
+I'll give it a shot.

-Ben has been begging me to make him this ice cream flavor for a long time (it’s his favorite) and I finally just got around to doing it the other day.
+Ben begged me to make him black walnut ice cream for a long time (it's his favorite) and I finally got around to doing it the other day.
 Poor guy.
 A baby shows up and suddenly his favorite foods are on the back-burner. 🙂

-Can I tell you how sad I am that I didn’t make this ice cream sooner?
-Ben grew up eating this ice cream while I never heard of it.
-I had no way to tell if this recipe was a good comparison to other Black Walnut ice cream recipes until Ben took a bite and said “This is perfect!”
-What relief, considering I had a tough time finding a good recipe to use, so instead used David Lebovitz‘ Coffee Ice Cream recipe as a base and played from there.
+Can I tell you how sad I am that I didn't make this ice cream sooner?
+Ben grew up eating black walnut ice cream while I never heard of it.
+I had no way to tell if this recipe was a good comparison to other black walnut ice cream recipes until Ben took a bite and said, "This is perfect!"
+What relief, considering I had a tough time finding a good recipe, so instead used David Lebovitz' Coffee Ice Cream recipe as a base and played from there.
 I faintly remember Ben saying it was even better than the ice cream he grew up with.
-Recipe…success!
+Recipe success!

 Black Walnut Ice Cream

 - pinch of salt

 - 1 1/2 cups heavy cream , divided

 - 1/4 teaspoon vanilla extract

 - Preheat oven to 350˚F. Line all of the walnuts in a single layer on a small baking sheet.
 Toast in the oven for 5 minutes and then let cool.